Living in Russia

-Eat, drink, dine in the cafe: on purchases related to food, you will spend 40 $ to 80 $ per week (all prices in US dollars).
+Eat, drink, dine in the cafe: on purchases related to food, you will spend from 40 $ to 80 $ per week (all prices are in US dollars).
 The cafe serves a good three-course dinner for $ 20.
 If you dine in the cafe on weekdays, three meals cost about $ 7.

 Public transport: Metro ticket costs from 24 $ to 36 $ per month.
 Tickets for buses, trams and trolley buses cost between $ 0.5 to 0.9 per trip, regardless of the length of the route.